-Household employers may elect to file quarterly or annually through ESSP or by using Form UC-30 (annually) or Form UC-30H (annually).
+Household employers may elect to file quarterly using Form UC-30 or annually using Form UC-30H.
 This election must be requested when the household employer first registers.
 At the beginning of a new reporting year, the household employer may request, in writing, to change its filing schedule.
-Quarterly and annual report s may also be filed online on ESSP.